danforthcenter/plantcv/docs/roi_multi.md

 ### Next steps:

-This function returns an Objects dataclass, which can be used with [create_labels](create_labels.md) to createa a labeled mask for use with analysis functions.
+This function returns an Objects dataclass, which can be used with [create_labels](create_labels.md) to create a labeled mask for use with analysis functions.

 ```python